HoloClean/HoloClean-Legacy-deprecated/README.md

 <b> 3.3 Create MySQL User and Database </b>

-Go to the [Holoclean/installation/](https://github.com/HoloClean/HoloClean/tree/pytorch-clean/installation) directory and run the script:
+Go to the root directory and run the script:
 ```
 ./mysql_script.sh
 ```

 ### 4. Installing Required Packages
-Again go to the [Holoclean/](https://github.com/HoloClean/HoloClean/tree/pytorch-clean)  directory and run:
+Again go to the repo's root directory directory and run:
 ```
 pip install -r python-package-requirement.txt
 ```